lutzroeder/minimal/README.md

 ## Admin Script

-`./admin` is a [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) script automating common tasks to run the website (on Windows use Git Bash or [WLS](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)).
+`./admin` is a [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) script automating common tasks for local development (on Windows use Git Bash or [WLS](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)) and to deploy the website to an actual Ubuntu Linux server (server settings are provided via `./admin.cfg`).

-The script can be configured via `./admin.cfg` and provides two sets of commmands, one for local client development and another for running the website on an actual Linux server.
+`./admin deploy` will build the site locally, upload the build output and admin scripts via `scp` to a production server and host the site via [NGINX](https://www.nginx.com).

-After cloning the repository on an Ubuntu Linux server, run `./admin server start` to host the site via [NGINX](https://www.nginx.com).
+`./admin update` will commit or amend changes to the Git repository, use `ssh` to pull, build and deploy the changes via a Git enlistment on the production server and host the site via [NGINX](https://www.nginx.com).